-In accordance with the Consolidated Appropriations Act, 2021 (CAA), health plans, including grandfathered plans, and health insurance carriers are required to submit certain information about prescription drug and health care spending to the agencies annually.
-The agencies plan to use this information to issue public reports on prescription drug pricing costs and trends.
+In accordance with the Consolidated Appropriations Act, 2021 (CAA), health plans and health insurance carriers are required to submit certain information about prescription drug and health care spending to the agencies annually.
+The agencies use this information to issue public reports on prescription drug pricing costs and trends.
+The Inaugural Report was released in November 2024.